 In the hunt for halal Malaysian restaurants, we came across Hawker’s Kitchen in Kings Cross and, to say the least, it didn’t disappoint!
-Hawker’s Kitchen is a humble little spot situated on Caledonian Road offering Malaysian and South Indian cuisines.
-No Instagram or any other social media (they do have a simple website), and they’ve made their name in the local community entirely through their love and commitment for good food.
-I think you all know our love for Malaysian food, and we are thrilled to have discovered this little gem.
+Hawker’s Kitchen is a humble little spot situated on Caledonian Road offering Malaysian & South Indian cuisines and they’ve made their name in the local community through their love and commitment to good food.
+I think you all know our love for Malaysian food, and we are so thrilled to have discovered this little gem.

 Hawker’s Kitchen: Kings Cross Local Gem

 How do I know that Hawker’s Kitchen is a local gem for the area?
 Just look at how busy they are preparing bag after bag of takeaways.
 We visited twice across the same week (on a Tuesday and a Thursday), and both times through our entire meal, we just saw delivery orders flying in and out of the kitchen non-stop without a split-second of a breather.
 It’s actually almost impressive.

 As you would expect for a simple no-fuss restaurant, it’s not a massive space at Hawker’s Kitchen and there’s no fancy decor whatsoever.
 It’s got this Malaysian Mamak-style eatery feel to it and you can see through the huge glass at the back of the restaurant with freshly made roti flying around and sizzling away.
 As for the menu, it features a number of Malaysian classics such as Nasi Lemak, Roti Canai, Nasi Goreng, etc. as well as some South Indian dishes like dosas and biryanis.